 The constable flushed, and looked down at his feet.
 “Well, I suppose…”

 They headed into the back garden.
-There was a concrete area set aside for client parking, beyond that a tall hedge enclosed a private garden.
+There was a concrete area set aside for client parking.
+Beyond that a tall hedge enclosed a private garden.
 Some men in plastic all-in-ones had dug up a small patio area surrounded by climbing roses.
-In any other time or place, a beautiful bower of contemplation.
+In any other time or place, it would have been simply a beautiful bower of contemplation.
 One of the men got to his feet and beckoned the police officers over.
 He pointed into the shallow pit.

 Smith looked.
 A cold hand clutched momentarily at his heart.
 He nodded and turned away.
 The constable was at his elbow like an eager puppy.
 “Sir?
 Do you know who it is, sir?”